Cropped-Logo

 • Set the tone and style of your content;

-• Define the topics you should write about;
+• Set the topics you should write on;

-• Understand where potential users look for your information and how they want to consume it.
+• Understand where potential users are looking for your information and how you want to consume it.

 Questions that help define a person

-Once you understand what a persona is, what their benefits are to your business, and have gathered some preliminary information, you will need to focus on the profile of your typical customer.
+Once you understand what a person is, what are your benefits to your business, and collecting some preliminary information, you will have to orient yourself by the profile of your typical client.

-That said, this process should be guided by the majority of your customer base to answer a few questions that will help define the behavioral profile of your persona:
+That said, this process should be guided by most of your customer base to answer some questions that will help define your persona's behavioral profile:

 Who is your potential customer? (physical and psychological characteristics of the person responsible for the purchase)